rightjs/rightjs-docs/docs/en/tutorials/ajax-handling.md

 async        | true    | asynchronous request
 evalScripts  | false   | extract/eval javascripts from the response
-evalResponse | false   | eval response as a javascript code evalJSON     | true    | eval json responses automatically secureJSON	 | true	   | if it should validate json responses urlEncoded   | true    | urlencode the parameters spinner      | null    | spinner element or element id spinnerFx    | 'fade'  | spinner handling visual effect params       | null    | default parameters
+evalResponse | false   | eval response as a javascript code evalJS       | true    | automatically eval responses with `javascript` content-type evalJSON     | true    | eval json responses automatically secureJSON   | true    | if it should validate json responses urlEncoded   | true    | urlencode the parameters spinner      | null    | spinner element or element id spinnerFx    | 'fade'  | spinner handling visual effect params       | null    | default parameters jsonp        | false   | `true` or a callback name for a JSONP request

 You can send any of the options in a hash as the second argument of the